Red Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson and the Detroit Tigers square off against Pablo Reyes and the Boston Red Sox on Saturday at 4:10 PM ET at Fenway Park.
+Pablo Reyes and the Boston Red Sox square off against Riley Greene and the Detroit Tigers on Sunday at 12:05 PM ET, in the final of a three-game series at Fenway Park.

-The favored Red Sox have -200 moneyline odds against the underdog Tigers, who are listed at +165.
-The total is 9.5 runs for the game.
+The Tigers are listed as +110 moneyline underdogs for this matchup with the favorite Red Sox (-135).
+A 9-run total has been listed in this contest.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.